 The main and usually first noticeable symptom of fibromyalgia is chronic, widespread pain throughout the body – especially in the muscles and joints, and sometimes in the skin.
 This pain may come and go, flaring up from time to time to a heightened intensity.
 In addition to this widespread pain, patients also experience hypersensitivity in particular areas of the body, called tender points.
 In these points, even slight pressure from touching or poking can cause extreme pain.

-Signs, symptoms and overlapping disorders can vary significantly from patient to patient and include:
+Signs, symptoms and overlapping disorders can vary significantly from patient to patient, and they include:

 Fibromyalgia affects women more severely and much more often than men.
 Most patients first experience symptoms between their late twenties and mid-thirties, but it can take hold at a later age.